Whitmore (horse): 2019: six-year-old season

 Whitmore began his six-year-old campaign on March 9, winning the Hot Springs Stakes for the third time.
-Going off as the 3-5 favorite, Whitmore was reluctant to load, but broke well at the start.
-He once again rated behind the early leaders then made his move at the top of the stretch to win by 1 1/2 lengths.
+Going off as the 3-5 favorite, he was reluctant to load but broke well.
+He once again rated behind the early leaders, then made his move at the top of the stretch to win by 1 1/2 lengths.
 Moquett said Whitmore was only about 75% fit for the race.
 "If he gets tired, it's my fault.
 But I'm just going to take care of the horse.
 The gate guys did great.
 They showed patience and horsemanship.
 I'm so appreciative that they're willing to work with the horse instead of trying to overpower him," he said.

 Whitmore next started in his third Count Fleet Sprint Handicap on April 13, run over a sloppy track.
 His main rival in the field of five was Mitole, who was coming into the race off a four-race winning streak.
 Mitole went to the early lead and set strong fractions of :22.49 for the quarter and :45.54 for the half.
 Whitmore pressed the pace and came alongside Mitole on the turn, but Mitole kicked clear in the stretch to win by 2 3/4 lengths.
 "Today was their day.
 The short field, lone speed, that's not Whitmore's deal," said Moquett.

 Whitmore was off the board in his next two starts, finishing fifth in the Churchill Downs Stakes on May 4 and eighth in the True North Stakes on June 7.